 While the benefits for business managers exchanging sensitive information are obvious, such a device could potentially have the side effect of helping criminals.

-Security specialists in the Netherlands said the device could threaten criminal investigation by the Dutch police, which is one of the world’s most active phone tappers, listening in to 12,000 phone numbers every year.
+Security and Computer forensic specialists in the Netherlands said the device could threaten criminal investigation by the Dutch police, which is one of the world’s most active phone tappers, listening in to 12,000 phone numbers every year.

 “It’s a tremendous step forward, because the level of surveillance by authorities is breathtaking,” said Simon Davies, director of Privacy International in Britain.

-Cryptophone says unlike rivals such as Sweden’s Sectra, Swiss Crypto AG and Germany’s Rohde & Schwarz, it has no ties to national security and defence organisations and that there is no backdoor for government agencies.
+Cryptophone says unlike rivals such as Sweden’s Sectra, Swiss Crypto AG and Germany’s Rohde & Schwarz, it has no ties to national security and Defense Organizations and that there is no backdoor for government agencies.

 Gonggrijp, who helped develop the software, owns a stake in Germany’s GSMK.